CedricNtwari/budget-explorer/README.md

 I followed Agile methodology to ensure a structured and iterative approach to building the application.
 The project was divided into five sprints, each lasting **two weeks**, with a clear set of tasks and goals for each sprint.

+Each user story was further broken down into tasks, with detailed descriptions, acceptance criteria, and assigned points based on their complexity and importance.
+These were prioritized to ensure effective sprint planning.

 ### Sprint Breakdown:

 **Sprint 1:** User Authentication & Basic UI Setup